Introduction to sessions¶

 Sessions can be used for iterative or batch execution.

-Any session job submitted within the five-minute interactive timeout (TTL) is processed immediately.
+Any session job submitted within the five-minute interactive timeout, also known as Time to live (TTL), is processed immediately.
 This allows some time for variational algorithms, such as VQE, to perform classical post-processing.

 The quantum device is locked to the session user unless the TTL is reached.